matrix-org/matrix-spec-proposals/proposals/3784-using-room-type-of-m.policy-for-policy-rooms.md

-# MSCXXXX Using room type of m.policy for policy rooms
+# MSC3784 Using room type of m.policy for policy rooms

 ## Introduction